ledlaux/Jteensy4000-pico2/README.md

 **What is not working:**

-* sound is distorted
+* gui code stripped
+* fx section disabled
 * code needs to be optimized
-* device needs to be overclocked (300mhz+) which is not tested yet